 After your application is approved

-You will receive a formal contract from the Trust agreeing to provide funding according to certain terms and conditions.
+Once your application has been approved, you will receive a formal contract from the Trust agreeing to provide funding according to certain terms and conditions.
 This contract should be signed and returned to the Director and a copy kept by you for reference.

 Typically these conditions will include:-